jamesla/backgroundvideo/README.md

 ```
 ###Other bits
 **Camera**
-'front' or 'back' to specify front or camera
+'front' or 'back' to specify camera direction.

 **File**
 - Outputs as mp4.
 You do not need to specify file extension.